 How to stop cats pooping in your garden is an ethical dilemma, as the product must be humane.
-Training cats to poop outside is one of the best ways to avoid using a litter tray; however, sometimes, it can mean bad business even if you are following all the lawn care tips.
-If you have surrounding neighbours with cats that love to explore or have cats of your own, you may find that they start to use your plants and bushes as their own personal litter tray.
-Nobody likes that.
+Training cats to poop outside is one of the best ways to avoid them using a litter tray; however, sometimes, this can mean cats, either your own or your neighbours', consider your garden to be their personal litter box - frustrating if you are following all the lawn care tips to create a lush garden.

-Garden projects can take years to tailor, and kitty litter is never something you want to be picking up on top of your best weed-killer and lawnmowing routines.
-You don't need to get annoyed at these kitty cats, though, because there are some things you can add to your garden that will warn off these pesky intruders.
+Garden projects can take years to develop, and kitty mess is never something you want to be picking up before you even start with your best weed-killer and lawnmowing routines.
+You don't need to get annoyed at these kitty cats, though, because there are some things you can add to your garden that will warn off these pesky intruders and stop cats pooping in your garden.

-How to stop cats pooping in garden at a glance
+How to stop cats pooping in garden – best products at a glance:

 • Best plant to deter cats: Lavandula angustifolia 'Hidcote' - View offer on Crocus

-• Best mega-sonic cat repeller: Defenders Mega-Sonic Cat Repeller - View offer on Amazon UK
+• Best mega-sonic cat repeller: The Big Cheese Mega-Sonic Cat Repeller - View offer on Amazon UK

 Best cat repellent products to stop them pooping in your garden

-Subtle but powerful, these Pestbye Motion Activated Cat Repellent stakes are perfect if you want
+Subtle but powerful, these waterproof Pestbye Motion Activated Cat Repellent stakes are a best-selling solution to get cats to stay away from your outdoor spaces.
+Their compact dimensions makes them perfect if you want to hide them away in your garden.

 Pros